Attrition rate is a simple metric that provides critical insight into your company and how well you're retaining employees.

 This is when an employee chooses to leave the company on their own accord and could point to problem areas in the way you nurture employees.

-The employee might be leaving because they are not satisfied with their role or the lack of a proper learning and development strategy.
+The employee might be leaving because they are not satisfied with their role or they lack a proper learning and development strategy.

 2. Involuntary attrition